uncbiag/mermaid/docs/source/notes/installation.rst

    conda install pytorch torchvision cuda80 -c soumith

-However, as pyTorch is still actively developed it makes sense to install it from the git repository.
+However, as pyTorch is still actively developed it may make sense to install it from the git repository.
 At least at the time of writing of this document the repository had some autograd bugs fixed that were not fixed in the official release yet.

 To install pyTorch from source do the following